 Volatility: A Trader’s Paradise but an Investor’s Nightmare

 Those assets that have a higher degree of volatility tend to attract those who are active traders rather than investors.
 When the price of an asset is highly volatile, it attracts more speculative and short-term trading activity.
-Therefore, markets with high price variance tend to be a trader’s paradise yielding opportunity in the immediate future while at the same time an investor’s nightmare as investors tend to seek steady earnings through either capital appreciation or yield.
+Therefore, markets with high price variance tend to be a trader’s paradise yielding opportunity in the immediate future.
+At the same time, it is an investor’s nightmare, as investors tend to seek steady earnings through either capital appreciation or yield.

 The dollar is the reserve currency of the world because the United States is the richest and most stable economy on earth.
 Currency volatility tends to be lower than most other asset classes because governments control money printing and its release and flow into the global monetary system.
-Governments control the supply of money, to a large extent.
 The volatility of currencies is dependent on the stability of a government.
-Therefore, the dollar trades at a lower volatility than the Russian Ruble, the Brazilian real or other foreign exchange instruments that are less liquid and less likely to be reserve currencies held by governmental treasuries around the world.
+Therefore, the dollar trades at lower volatility than the Russian Ruble, the Brazilian real, or other foreign exchange instruments that are less liquid and less likely to be reserve currencies held by governmental treasuries around the world.

-The quarterly historical volatility of the dollar index dating back to 1988 as been in a range from 4.37 percent to 15 percent but the norm is a reading below the 10 percent level.
+The quarterly historical volatility of the dollar index—dating back to 1988—has ranged between 4.37% to 15%, but the norm is a volatility reading below the 10% level.

 Commodity volatility tends to be the highest of the asset classes described in this article.
-The quarterly volatility of crude oil has ranged from 12.63 percent to over 90 percent since 1983.
-The range in the same metric for natural gas has been from 22.56 percent to over 80 percent, on a shorter term basis, natural gas variance has exceeded 100 percent on multiple occasions.
+The quarterly volatility of crude oil has ranged from 12.63% to over 90% since 1983.
+The range in the same metric for natural gas has been from 22.56% to over 80%.
+On a shorter-term basis, the natural gas variance has exceeded 100% on multiple occasions.

 5 Reasons Commodities Are More Volatile

-The equity, bond and currency markets attract a massive amount of volume each day.
-The buying and selling in these asset classes has grown over the years to staggering numbers.
+The equity, bond, and currency markets attract a massive amount of volume each day.
+Buying and selling in these asset classes have grown over the years to staggering numbers.
 However, many commodities that trade on the futures exchanges offer much less liquidity or trading volume than do the other mainstream assets.
-While oil and gold are the most liquidly traded commodities, these markets can become highly volatility at times given the potential for endogenous or exogenous events.
+While oil and gold are the most liquidly traded commodities, these markets can become highly volatile at times, given the potential for endogenous or exogenous events.

 Commodities tend to be the most volatile asset class.
 Understanding and monitoring volatility is an important exercise for investors and traders alike.
 When determining the risk versus reward profile of any asset, volatility is a statistical measure that will help define parameters.